-Paying taxes can earn you rewards depending on the type of credit card you use.
+Paying taxes can earn you rewards, depending on the type of credit card you use.
 Many rewards credit cards offer cash back, miles, or travel points on qualifying purchases.
-Before doing so, it might be helpful to determine whether the value of the rewards earned outweigh the fees you’ll pay.
+Before doing so, it might be helpful to determine whether the value of the rewards earned will outweigh the fees you’ll pay.

 Is it better to pay taxes with a credit card or debit card?

 Both methods of paying your taxes can be a great choice, depending on your financial situation.
 If you’re not interested in earning rewards or spreading out your payments and have the cash on hand, you can pay with a debit card.
 Some may prefer to pay with a credit card because they feel it’s a more secure way to make payments.

 Are credit cards the cheapest way to pay your tax bill?

 No. Paying your taxes with a credit card will add an additional fee onto your tax bill, plus you could end up paying interest if you don’t pay off your full statement balance by the due date.
 Other options, such as direct pay with your bank account don’t involve paying fees or interest.

 Can you pay state taxes with a credit card?

 It depends.
 Some states do facilitate tax payments with a credit card.
 To find out if yours does, check your state’s tax website for more information.